-- Field Education Registration Form – due the first week of each semester.
+- Field Education Biographical Sketch – due the first week of each fall semester.

 Without the form the registrar cannot place field education on the transcript.

-- Lay Committee Evaluation Forms - are included with the student and supervisor evaluations in congregational placements.
+- Lay Committee Evaluation Form - are included with the student and supervisor evaluations in congregational placements.